 ASTM Test: D4141 Method C EMMAQUA

-A project specification that is not protected by basis of design and/or a standard of quality will likely result in confusion during the bidding phase and lead to a time-consuming submittal review process that eventually provides the owner with the lowest standard of quality.
+A project specification without a clearly defined basis of design and/or standard of quality typically leads to confusion during bidding and a time-consuming submittal review process.
+More importantly, this approach often results in the owner receiving the lowest standard of quality rather than the best solution for their project.

 Check out these related resources